awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 ## Auto\-follow<a name="replication-autofollow"></a>

-You can define a set of replication rules against a single leader domain that automatically replicate indices matching a specified pattern\.
+You can define a set of replication rules against a single leader domain that automatically replicate indexes that match a specified pattern\.
 When you create an index on the leader domain that matches one of the patterns \(for example, `books*`\), a matching follower index is created on the follower domain\.
+OpenSearch Service replicates any *new* indices that match the pattern, but does not replicate indices that you previously created\.

 ### Create a replication rule<a name="replication-rule-create"></a>

-Create a replication rule on the follower domain and specify the name of the cross\-cluster connection:
+Create a replication rule on the follower domain, and specify the name of the cross\-cluster connection:

 ```
 POST _plugins/_replication/_autofollow